Easy-to-Understand Clinical Trial Lay Summaries

-Welocalize Life Sciences has compiled several tools and recommendations to assist medical writers with health literacy for patient comprehension.
-The following information is based on over 20 years of experience preparing patient-facing material and input from the EU’s Summaries of Clinical Trial Results for Laypersons, U.S. Centers for Disease Control, the Fernandez-Huerta Formula and the World Health Organization.
+The following information as to how to create easy-to-understand clinical trial summaries is based on Welocalize’s over 20 years of experience preparing patient-facing material, and input from the EU’s Summaries of Clinical Trial Results for Laypersons, U.S. Centers for Disease Control, the Fernandez-Huerta Formula, and the World Health Organization.

 - Reduce technical jargon.
 Don’t copy text from the technical summary.
 Instead, rewrite it and explain technical terms in simple language.
 Note: translation into some languages may increase the number of words and result in longer documents.

 - Text should be understood by people with a low to average level of literacy.
 According to “Summaries of Clinical Trial Results for Laypersons,” the average proficiency level in Europe is 2 -3.
 A proficiency level of 2 is defined as being able to identify words and numbers in a context and being able to respond with simple information.
 In the U.S., most health agencies recommend material written for an audience no higher than 6th grade reading level.

 - Avoid long and complex sentences, that include many clauses.
 These can be difficult to understand.